-The school has identified a DSL, who takes overall responsibility for Prevent. • All staff know who the DSL is and that this person acts as a source of advice and support.
+The school has identified a DSL, who takes overall responsibility for Prevent.
+All staff know who the DSL is and that this person acts as a source of advice and support.
 All staff Assess the risk of the locality Checking for extremism in the immediate locality Headteacher meet police to identify current extremist individuals or groups in the local area.
-Headteacher Prohibit extremist speakers and events in the school The school exercises "due diligence" in relation to requests from external speakers and organisations using school premises. • All visiting speakers to have a nominated point of contact at the school (the Organiser) Conducting research on the person/organisation to establish whether they have demonstrated extreme views/actions.
+Headteacher Prohibit extremist speakers and events in the school The school exercises "due diligence" in relation to requests from external speakers and organisations using school premises.
+All visiting speakers to have a nominated point of contact at the school (the Organiser) Conducting research on the person/organisation to establish whether they have demonstrated extreme views/actions.
 Refusal to allow people/organisations to use school premises if they have links to extreme groups or movements.
 Justification of the school's decision will be provided to the person/organisation in writing.
 Visitors to provide photo ID upon arrival at School.
 Ensuring visiting speakers are accompanied at all times and are not left unsupervised with pupils at any point.
-DSL Working in Partnersh ip The school is using existing local partnership arrangements in exercising its Prevent duty.
-Staff record and report concerns in line with existing policies and procedures. • All staff record and report concerns on 'My Concern'.
+DSL Working in Partnership The school is using existing local partnership arrangements in exercising its Prevent duty.
+Staff record and report concerns in line with existing policies and procedures.
+All staff record and report concerns on 'My Concern'.
 DSLs are aware of the work of the Pan-Dorset Prevent Board.
 The DSL is aware of local issues specific to the school and disseminates information accordingly.
 All staff

 The DSL will make appropriate referrals to other agencies including the Multi-Agency Safeguarding Hub (MASH), the Children's Advice and Duty Service (ChADS) and Channel Panel.
-Concern'.
-DSL --- ----------- ----- --
+Records of referrals to be kept on 'My Concern'.
+Referrals are followed up appropriately.
+DSL -- ----- --

 Staff Training Equip staff to identify children at risk of being drawn into terrorism and to challenge extremist ideas.
 Assess the training needs of staff in the light of the school's assessment of the risk to pupils at the school of being drawn into terrorism.
-The school should: Ensure all staff have undertaken Prevent Awareness Training as part of their Safeguarding Training.
+Ensure all staff have undertaken Prevent Awareness Training as part of their Safeguarding Training.
 The DSL ensures that all staff are aware of the Prevent Duty and provides further information and resources.
-All staff have access to the government online Prevent awareness training and the Designated Safeguarding Lead is able to provide advice and support to other members of staff on protecting children from the risk of radicalisation.
-Key members of staff have also completed the 'Channel General Awareness module' Relevant staff identified by the DSL Endeavour to ensure that children are safe from terrorist and extremist material when accessing the internet in schools The school has policies in place which support the "Prevent" duty.
+All staff have access to the government online Prevent awareness training and the Designated Safeguarding Lead is able to provide advice and Relevant staff identified by the DSL IT Policies Endeavour to ensure that children are safe from terrorist and extremist material when accessing the internet in schools The school has policies in place which support the "Prevent" duty.
 Safeguarding Policy Behaviour Policy (both Trust and School policies) Policy on Pupils' Use of ICT, Mobile Phones and other (home based) Electronic Devices DSL Children are taught about on-line safety with age appropriate reference to the risk of radicalisation.
-The curriculum reflects this duty.
 DSL and Computing Lead PSHCE Lead Headteacher